boldflight/BibleConverter/test_EPUB/output/ezek.md

 [15] It will be the most insignificant of the kingdoms; it will never again exalt itself over the nations.
 I will make them so small that they will not rule over the nations.
 [16] It will never again be Israel’s source of confidence, but a reminder of how they sinned by turning to Egypt for help.
 Then they will know that I am the Sovereign **Lord**.’”

-[17] In the twenty-seventh year, in the first month, on the first day of the month, the **Lord’**s message came to me:
+[17] In the twenty-seventh year, in the first month, on the first day of the month, the **Lord**'s message came to me:
 [18] “Son of man, King Nebuchadrezzar of Babylon made his army labor hard against Tyre.
 Every head was rubbed bald and every shoulder rubbed bare; yet he and his army received no wages from Tyre for the work he carried out against it.
 [19] Therefore this is what the Sovereign **Lord** says: Look, I am about to give the land of Egypt to King Nebuchadrezzar of Babylon.
 He will carry off her wealth, capture her loot, and seize her plunder; it will be his army’s wages.
 [20] I have given him the land of Egypt as his compensation for attacking Tyre, because they did it for me, declares the Sovereign **Lord**.